Writing without editing is like building a house without walls.

 Using the Hemingway App editor is a perfect way to get as close as possible to bringing your true vision to life.

 The Hemingway App is an editor that highlights and corrects grammar, fluency, and sentence structure in order to help your writing read and look better.
+It’s a self-editing tool that allows you to write more concisely.

 If you’re new to the world of writing software, you may not be aware of what’s available for you.